NahidaNahida/mstcs/README.md

 + Part of the codes are slightly reconstructed.

 `xxx` is denoted as one of `Id`, `comp`, `pauli`, `amplitude`, `quad`, `qft` and `adder`.

+#### v2

++ Refactor some code in the previous repository.
++ All the previous files for implementation are in the folder `code`.
++ The two notebooks, `drawing_figures.ipynb` and `motivational_example.ipynb`, are added for data analysis and virtualization.
++ The raw data and figures corresponding to empirical studies are included in the folder `data`.

 ## Requirements